 - Upgrading Angular App to the latest version

 SEO & Angular

-You Website is useless if it is not found by the Search Engines.
-There are many things you must consider to make App SEO friendly.
+Your Website is useless if the Search Engines do not find it.
+There are many things you must consider to make your App SEO-friendly.
 You need to set up Title & Meta Tags for each page.
 Ensure that the search engines can crawl and read your page.
-Set the correct Canonical URL for each page etc. Also, ensure that the app loads quickly, etc. The Following Angular Tutorials guides you through some of the important SEO features.
+Set the correct Canonical URL for each page etc. Also, ensure that the app loads quickly, etc. The Following Angular Tutorials guide you through some of the important SEO features.

 The following Angular Universal Tutorial explains how to achieve Server Side Rendering using Angular Universal.
-The rendering the App on the server side makes it load quickly and also ensures that the search engines can crawl the content
+The App’s rendering on the server side makes it load quickly and ensures that the search engines can crawl the content.

 Building & Hosting

 The Angular application can use either SystemJs or Webpack module loader.
-We will demonstrate how to make use of both the Loader by building a small application.
+We will demonstrate how to use both loaders by building a small application.